 This summer Vision Direct offered to send me out a box of products to try and help with my hay fever, and I couldn’t wait to try them.

-As someone who usually wears glasses, I have recently been fitted for contact lenses and was keen to try Vision Direct’s Biofinity Toric lenses.
+As someone who usually wears glasses, I have recently been fitted for contact lenses from Pure Optical and was keen to try Vision Direct’s Biofinity Toric lenses.
 Due to having astigmatism these are the best option for myself and yet for those without there are lots of monthly and daily disposable lenses available.